KaziSAhsan/MeInTheMiddle/README.md

 By default, the module alters *all* DNS responses and edits them.
 It also autodetects your own IP address and inserts that into each DNS response.
 This allows for the creation of a makeshift "captive portal."

 In our example, the targeted user must input credentials on our malicious webpage and click Sign In to escape the portal.
 Those credentials are caught by Me In The Middle's packet sniffer and saved to output.txt.
-(The Sign In button on this sample page sends a crafted request to a specific URL, which is detected by the DNS spoofer as a signal to end the attack and stop altering packets.)
+(The Sign In button on this sample page sends a crafted response to a specific URL, which is detected by the DNS spoofer as a signal to end the attack and stop altering packets.)

 Since DNS traffic is normally unencrypted, this module does not depend on sslstrip to downgrade the target's web protocol.